 The library moved to Custer Theatre with the addition of Stott Hall, Old Main’s center section, in 1887-89.
 A donation from the late President Bailey’s personal collection and the designation of the library as a depository for United States Government documents also prompted this relocation.

 On April 4, 1963, ground was broken for the current library.
-The College hired its first full-time librarian, Lois Amelia Johnstone, in 1908, and today there are two full-time librarians, three full-time staff members, one part-time archivist, and approximately 20 student staff.
+The College hired its first full-time librarian, Lois Amelia Johnstone, in 1908, and today there are two full-time librarians, two full-time staff members, and approximately 20 student staff.

-To learn more about the history of Hamilton Library, visit Archives (on the library’s third floor) or email us for more information at firstname.lastname@example.org.
+To learn more about the history of Hamilton Library, email firstname.lastname@example.org for more information.